felitenaglia/SO1-DFS/README.md

 All files are saved in the real filesystem (under `filesystem` directory), each worker having a separate sub-directory.
 The files are persitent (i.e. they are not deleted when the server shutdowns) and they are shared between both versions.

-For more information, a report and the rubric for the assignment are available under `doc` directory.
+For more information, a report and the rubric are available under `doc` directory.